adelinewang679/CMCV_FA18/documents/design-journey.md

 [Place your content in the **content** folder.
 NOT in the documents folder.]

+What we need from the client:
+  - All the info and pictures of the team for the roster
+  - Images for Gallery
+  - Email to send form to
+  - Schedule for this season and next
+  - Past achievements

 [Note any content (e.g., text, image) that you need to make/get from the client here.]

 #### Content Organization, Information Architecture, and Navigation